 What is a Scotch Pine?

 What is a Scotch pine?
 Scotch pine trees usually reach a height of 40 to 50 feet (12-15 m.) and a spread of 30 feet (9 m.).
 Their needles are blue-green in the summer and usually 1 to 2 inches (2.5-5 cm.) long.
 The needles will often change color in the winter, turning more of a yellow-green.
 The bark is orange and peels away from the trunk and branches in an attractive pattern.

 Scotch pine trees are hardy in USDA zones 3a through 8a, an area that covers most of the U.S. and Canada.
 They are very durable and adaptable.
 They will tolerate alkaline soil up to a pH of 7.5 and will grow in most types of soil.
 They prefer moist, well-drained soil, however, and do best in full sun.

 Since they’re so tough, Scotch pines are popular in spots that can’t support a lot of other life, and they’re especially good at reclaiming undesirable areas.
 Planting Scotch pines isn’t ideal everywhere, however, because the trees are very susceptible to pine wilt nematodes.
 It’s especially a problem in the Midwest, where trees will often grow normally for ten years, then become infected and die quickly.
 If you live outside the Midwest, it’s not likely to be a problem.

-Choosing the best scotch pines for gardens depends on large an area you have for its overall growth.
-There are, however, dwarf options available for those having little space but wish to enjoy this interesting pine trees.
+Choosing the best scotch pines for gardens depends on how large of an area you have for its overall growth.
+There are, however, dwarf options available for those having little space but wish to enjoy these interesting pine trees.

 If grown in suitable conditions, caring for a Scotch pine tree in the home landscape requires little, if any, maintenance.